turingschool/front-end-curriculum/lessons/array-prototype-methods-intro.md

 console.log(sortedBeatles); // Logs ['Paul', 'John', 'George', 'Ringo']
 ```

-#### Your turn
+#### Your Turn

 Do the things...

 ### Additional Resources

-[MDN Array Prototypes with AJAX](https://github.com/mdn/advanced-js-fundamentals-ck/tree/gh-pages/tutorials/01-array-prototype-methods) - similar to this lesson but with the addition of AJAX calls.
+* [MDN Array Prototypes with AJAX](https://github.com/mdn/advanced-js-fundamentals-ck/tree/gh-pages/tutorials/01-array-prototype-methods) - similar to this lesson but with the addition of AJAX calls.
+* [Array Prototype Methods documentation by MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) - for a full list of array methods given to you by default in JavaScript